nguyensjsu/fa21-202-backend-beasts/README.md

 ### Decorator Pattern

+Decorator Pattern allows us to add responsibilites to individual objects and not to all objects (i.e. entire class).

+#### PlayerOption Decorator Pattern

-Decorator Pattern allows us to add responsibilites to Player object dynamically and transparently for characters among Mario, Wario and Luigi.
+Add responsibility to Player object dynamically and transparently for characters among Mario, Wario and Luigi.

 ![Decorator Pattern](escapethecastle/uml_diagrams/DecoratorPattern.png)